apify/apify-docs/content/academy/anti_scraping/proxies/using_proxies.md

 ## [](#debugging-proxies) A bit about debugging proxies

-At the time of writing, our above scraper utilizing our custom proxy-pool is working just fine.
+At the time of writing, our above scraper utilizing our custom proxy pool is working just fine.
 But how can we check that the scraper is for sure using the proxies we provided it, and more importantly, how can we debug proxies within our scraper?
 Luckily, within the same `context` object we've been destructuring `$` and `request` out of, there is a `proxyInfo` key as well. `proxyInfo` is an object which includes useful data about the proxy which was used to make the request.

 ```JavaScript
 const crawler = new Apify.CheerioCrawler({